LouisIsbister/set-theory-venn-diagram/README.md

 <img width="377" alt="SetTheorySH" src="https://github.com/LouisIsbister/Set-Theory-Venn-Diagram/assets/104889878/d0e393b9-6c02-43e7-a570-7fa3d528f366">

-# Running the program:
+## Running the program:
 The program is run via the main method which is located in the "Main" class.
-To run your own expressions simply run the main method, a window will pop up where you can navigate to the "menu" icon in the top lefthand corner.
-Then click of "Enter new expression", this will prompt a dialog box where you can enter an expression, once you have entered your expression, click "confirm".
-This will parse and display your expression if it is valid.
+When the program is executed a window will pop up where you can navigate to the "menu" icon in the top left hand corner.
+To enter your own expressions click on "Enter new expression", this will prompt a dialog box where you can enter your expression.
+Once you have entered your expression, click "confirm", this will parse and display your expression if it is valid.

+# Expression ambiguity:
+Sometimes it is not clear how an expression should be evaluated due to a lack of brackets to provide precedence.
+For example, the expression `a ∩ b ∪ c` could be evaluated as `(a ∩ b) ∪ c` where the intersect of 'a' and 'b' is evaluated first.
+Or it could be evaluated as `a ∩ (b ∪ c)` where the union of 'b' and 'c' in evaluated first, both expressions will produce vastly different outputs.
+When an expression is ambiguous it will be treated as having 'right precedence', i.e. the expression `a ∩ b ∪ c` will be evaluated as `a ∩ (b ∪ c)` by default.
+So, if you are receiving weird or unexpected results please check how you are formatting your expression with brackets.

 # Sets: